sawyerh/aws-iot-to-slack-checkin/README.md

 1. In the AWS IoT Button app, select your button and tap the lambda icon (`λ`)
 1. Select the “Your functions” tab
-1. Select the lambda function you just created
+1. Select the lambda function you just created.
+Note: If you don't see your lambda function, you may need to change the selected region in your app's settings.
 1. Save and test.
 It should work.